-Some, often the Minifigures that have been licensed (from films etc…) are rare and in demand by collectors so if you’ve got any of these, you might be sitting on a small fortune!
+Often, the Mini Figures that have been licensed (from films etc…) are rare and in demand by collectors so if you’ve got any of these, you might be sitting on a small fortune.

-It’s impossible to say what a vintage Minifig will be worth.
-There’s a few factors at play here, with the most important being what a collector is willing to pay for it to complete a collection or re-sell themselves.
+It’s impossible to say what a vintage Minifigure will be worth.
+There’s a few factors at play here with the most important being what a collector is willing to pay for it to complete a collection or re-sell themselves.

 The best thing to do before you part company with your Vintage Lego Mini figures is to check on BrickLink for the same item and check their prices, scour eBay to do the same or if all else fails and you’ve still no idea what a fair price would be, then join a Facebook group dedicated to Lego collectors and ask the question.

 You never know, you might also find a buyer there as well :)

 What’s the rarest Lego?
 LEGO Ultimate Collector’s Series Millennium Falcon – A first edition of this iconic Lego set sold at auction in Las Vegas for $15,000.
 It was an untouched set and sold before the later editions came out, which then devalued the older sets.
 A new version of this Millennium Falcon is available here, with what’s still an equally eye watering price tag!!

 - LEGO Taj Mahal, First Edition – This original edition Taj Mahal used to swap places with the Falcon for the top spot, although only ever reached $3500 at auction.
 There’s a new version of this classic Lego set, and you can see the Taj Mahal in all it’s glory here, complete with majestic price tag!

 Lego Sets That Will Be Worth Money In The Future